 A highlight of that collaboration has been the publication of a playbook of best practices for value-based care payment arrangements (PDF).
 The playbook offers an in-depth guide to help overcome key challenges in such arrangements.

-The report identifies “more than 90 best practices that are really focused on making participation within value-based care arrangements easier, and that will, ultimately, allow physicians and their care teams to focus on what they care about most—which is evidence-based, equitable, coordinated, whole-person care,” Botts said.
+The playbook identifies “more than 90 best practices that are really focused on making participation within value-based care arrangements easier, and that will, ultimately, allow physicians and their care teams to focus on what they care about most—which is evidence-based, equitable, coordinated, whole-person care,” Botts said.

 - The importance of available, timely, relevant and actionable data.